AdobeDocs/commerce-admin-developer/src/pages/pattern-library/displaying-data/datatable.md

 ## Search

 When the user enters a keyword in the search field and submits the query (by clicking the spyglass icon), the table will display only records that contain the designated keyword.
 The search term is displayed as a "chip" below the search field (and inline with any additional filters that were applied).
 In this layout, additional search terms can be paired with the initial term to further refine the results.
-Each time a term is submitted, the data is filtered, the term is displayed as a "chip" and the search field returns to it’s initial state (it does not retain the term entered my the user).
+Each time a term is submitted, the data is filtered, the term is displayed as a "chip" and the search field returns to it's initial state (it does not retain the term entered my the user).

 ![](../../_images/pattern-library/datatable19.jpg)